-All of these gnocchi recipes use simple ingredients and are delicious even if the taste and texture are completely different.
+All of these gnocchi recipes use simple humble ingredients and are delicious even if the taste and texture are different.

-Italian Gnocchi Photos (From Our Favorite Restaurants, Trattorias, and Osterias Here in Italy)
+Italian Gnocchi Photos (From Our Favorite Restaurants, and Trattorias)

 Making gnocchi is easy!
 If you’ve got potatoes, 00 flour, and egg yolks, you can make the fluffiest, most tender Italian potato gnocchi.
-To give you a little inspiration before you get started, I’ve included the photos above of real-deal Italian gnocchi that we’ve ordered and eaten from some of our favorite restaurants all over Italy.
+To give you a little inspiration before you get started, I’ve included the gnocchi images above of real-deal Italian gnocchi that we’ve ordered and eaten from some of our favorite restaurants.

 And as you can see, these are traditional house-made Italian gnocchi (‘gnocchi fatta in casa’ or ‘gnocchi della casa’) and gnocchetti (smaller gnocchi).
 Each has a different shape and delicious gnocchi sauce depending on the region and the season it’s being served.
 Potato gnocchi is extremely versatile and pairs well with just about any kind of sauce depending on how light, creamy, or hearty you like it.

-Two of our favorites are gnocchi Bolognese and gnocchi pomodoro.
-However, this light summer gnocchi sauce with simple sage and extra virgin olive oil is also delicious and a nice departure from the usual butter and sage gnocchi sauce.
+Two of our favorites are gnocchi Bolognese and gnocchi pomodoro but this feather-light summer gnocchi sauce with simple sage and extra virgin olive oil is also delicious and a nice departure from the usual butter and sage gnocchi sauce.

 What’s The Best Flour For Making Gnocchi?